samirmartins/pydaq/paper/paper.md

 # Summary

-System identification is a relevant resarch topic that aims to find mathematical models using acquired data.
+System identification is a relevant research topic that aims to find mathematical models using acquired data.
 One of the first relevant contribution is the work of [@Lju1987], which was substantially developed over the years [@MA2016], [@WMNL2019].
-Among system identification tools, SysIdentPy [@Lacerda2020] uses Python in a very straighforward way, while [@ayala2020r] promises to obtain model using R language.
+Among system identification tools, SysIdentPy [@Lacerda2020] uses Python in a very straightforward way, while [@ayala2020r] promises to obtain model using R language.

 However, as pointed out by [@Lju1987], experimental data are necessary for obtaining black-box models, and this is exactly where this work find its place.
-PYDAQ is a Python tool which was primarly developed for experiments with empirical data, either sending and/or acquiring data using simple Graphical User Interfaces or command line, with few (or any) line of codes required using different solutions provided by the market (NIDAQ and Arduino).
+PYDAQ is a Python tool which was primarily developed for experiments with empirical data, either sending and/or acquiring data using simple Graphical User Interfaces or command line, with few (or any) line of codes required using different solutions provided by the market (NIDAQ and Arduino).
 Thus, even a person working in a biological experiment, for instance, is able to use PYDAQ easily and quickly for data acquisition

-In what follows it will be shown how PYDAQ can be use by any scientist for quickly and efective data acquisition experiments, even if the scientist has no programming skills.
+In what follows it will be shown how PYDAQ can be use by any scientist for quickly and effective data acquisition experiments, even if the scientist has no programming skills.

 # PYDAQ - Data Acquisition and Experimental Analysis